TosbackCgusBridge-Bot/CGUs-versions/Usanetwork/Privacy Policy.md

 In the event that NBCUniversal or any NBCUniversal Affiliate is involved in a merger, acquisition, transfer of control, bankruptcy, reorganization or sale of assets, or diligence associated with such matters, we may sell or transfer the information described in this Privacy Policy as part of that transaction.

-**3\.
-Legal Bases for Use of Your Information**
+Legal Bases for Use of Your Information

 The laws of some jurisdictions, such as the European Union, require companies to tell you about the legal basis for using, sharing, or disclosing your information.
 To the extent those laws apply, we may rely on the following legal bases:

 *   **Performance of a contract:** where use of your information is necessary to provide you with NBCUniversal Services under a contract, for example the relevant Terms of Service.
 *   **Legitimate interest:** where use of your information is necessary for our or others legitimate interests and where the use is not outweighed by your rights and interests.
 Below are some examples of such interests:
     *   providing NBCUniversal Services
     *   improving our Services and developing new ones
     *   recognizing and better understanding our users, including across platforms